rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter02_random-variates.md

 In pharmaceutical applications:

-- **Random Numbers** simulate uncertainty without a specific context.
+- **Random Numbers** simulate uncertainty in a general sense, without context.
 - **Random Variates** simulate actual process or measurement data (e.g., tablet weight, assay results).

-- Using the wrong one may lead to unrealistic results.
+- Using the wrong one may lead to unrealistic or misleading outcomes.

+👉 This distinction is fundamental: **all Monte Carlo simulations in GMP contexts are ultimately based on random variates, not raw random numbers.**
+This foundation is essential for moving forward.
+In the next chapter, we will explore the most common probability distributions used in pharmaceutical applications.

 ---